tasomaniac/EmailAutoCompleteTextView/README.md

 Usage
 -----

-The library is heavily influced by `TextInputLayout` from the design library.
+The library is heavily influced by `TextInputLayout` from the design support library.

 Just like the `TextInputLayout` you need to add `AutoCompleteTextView` inside in the xml as a child.
-For the basic usage, you need to add `IntegrationPreference` into your preference xml like below.

 ```xml
   <com.tasomaniac.widget.EmailAutoCompleteLayout